 1 research study open to eligible people

 In the United States, exposure to secondhand smoke accounts for greater than 35,000 deaths annually from cardiovascular disease in never-smokers.
 Electronic (e-) hookahs are a new category of vaping devices gaining popularity among youth.
 While more is known on the acute effects of active hookah smoking and the literature is emerging on active e-hookah vaping, virtually nothing is known about the acute cardiovascular effects of secondhand exposure to e-hookah aerosol.
 The study aims to examine the acute effects of secondhand exposure of e-hookah aerosol on endothelial and vascular function.
-Eligible volunteers will be invited to participate in a total of 2 study visits (2-4 hours each): exposure to e-hookah aerosol delivered by a hookah smoking/vaping machine, and for comparison, before and after clean air.
+Eligible volunteers will be invited to participate in a total of 3 study visits (2-3 hours each): e-hookah aerosol exposure, charcoal-heated hookah smoke exposure (both delivered by a hookah smoking/vaping machine) and smoke-free room air.
 Non-invasive blood pressure and blood flow measurements will be taken before and after the exposure sessions.